opnfv/netready/docs/requirements/glossary.rst

     VM
         Virtual Machine.
-Virtualized computation environment that behaves like a physical computer/server by (re-)creating the computing architecture of a real or hypothetical computer.
+Virtualized computation environment that behaves like a physical computer/server by modeling the computing architecture of a real or hypothetical computer.

     Virtual network